 Oral supplements come in the form of chewable tablets, liquids, or powder.
 What matters most here is what your dog prefers and will be willing to take regularly, as all oral forms of glucosamine are effective.

-What really matters is what other ingredients are present in the oral supplement, in addition to glucosamine.
+What matters is what other ingredients are present in the oral supplement, in addition to glucosamine.

 When choosing a glucosamine supplement, here are the other ingredients you should make sure are included:

-Methylsulfonymethane (or MSM) is a naturally-occurring, easily-absorbed sulfur that is an essential building block for all cell membranes.
+Methylsulfonylmethane (or MSM) is naturally occurring, easily-absorbed sulfur that is an essential building block for all cell membranes.
 In a nutshell, it is a cell rejuvenator, antioxidant, and joint healer.
 Highly effective at relieving pain and inflammation, it is unfortunately left out of the majority of dog joint supplements.
 TopDog’s joint supplement GlycanAid contains OptiMSM®, which is the only patented, 99.9% pure, premium distilled MSM on the market and is an easy way to provide your dog with this incredible nutrient.

 Vitamin C (Ascorbic Acid)

-There are other ingredients that can benefit your dog tremendously, for example hyaluronic acid found in TopDog’s GlycanAid HA joint supplement, which is a gel-like substance that acts as a shock absorber and lubricates joint fluid – wonderful for dogs needing the highest level of joint support.
+Other ingredients can benefit your dog tremendously, for example, hyaluronic acid found in TopDog’s GlycanAid HA joint supplement, which is a gel-like substance that acts as a shock absorber and lubricates joint fluid – wonderful for dogs needing the highest level of joint support.

 How Much Glucosamine Does My Dog Need?